ahilles107/linux/README.md

 # linux useful scripts

+I have NOT written all scripts from this repo.

 ### fortune.sh

-* displays random fortune
+displays random fortune

 ###  napiprojekt.py

-* downloads Polish subtitles for a movie (from napiprojekt)
+downloads Polish subtitles for a movie (from napiprojekt)

 ### shutdown-battery.py

-* executing shutdown when battery is charged in 95%
+executing shutdown when battery is charged in 95%